-- 1. The following terms have these meanings in this Policy: - a) "Vulnerable Individuals" Includes Children / Youth (minors) and Vulnerable Adults (people who, because of age, disability or other circumstance, are in a position of dependence on others or are otherwise at a greater risk than the general population of being harmed by people in positions of trust or authority); - b) "Individuals" All categories of membership defined in Curling Canada's Bylaws, as well as all individuals employed by, or engaged in activities with Curling Canada including, but not limited to, volunteers, managers, administrators, committee members, and Directors and Officers of Curling Canada; and - c) "Abuse" Child/Youth Abuse or Vulnerable Adult Abuse as described in this Policy.
+- 1. The following terms have these meanings in this Policy: - a) "Vulnerable Individuals" Includes Children / Youth (Minors) and Vulnerable Adults (people who, because of age, disability or other circumstance, are in a position of dependence on others or are otherwise at a greater risk than the general population of being harmed by people in positions of trust or authority); - b) "Individuals" All categories of membership defined in Curling Canada's Bylaws, as well as all individuals employed by, or engaged in activities with Curling Canada including, but not limited to, volunteers, managers, administrators, committee members, and Directors and Officers of Curling Canada; and - c) "Abuse" Child/Youth Abuse or Vulnerable Adult Abuse as described in this Policy. - d) "Minor" any Individual who is under the age of majority at the time and in the jurisdiction where the alleged breach of any Curling Canada policy has occurred.
+Adult Individuals are responsible for knowing the age of a Minor.
+For the purpose of protection in each Canadian province and territory, the age of a child is defined as follows: - a.
+16 years old: Newfoundland and Labrador; Saskatchewan; Northwest Territories; Nunavut - b.
+18 years old: Prince Edward Island; Quebec; Ontario; Manitoba; Alberta; - c.
+19 years old: Nova Scotia; New Brunswick; British Columbia; Yukon.